Siddhi-i/Movie-Rating-Prediction-with--Python/README.md

 # 🎬 Movie Rating Prediction

 ## 📌 About the Project
-I worked on this project to understand how machine learning can be used to predict movie ratings based on different features like genre, director, and actors.
+I worked on this project to explore how machine learning can be used to predict movie ratings based on features like genre, director, and actors.

 The goal was to build a model that can estimate the rating of a movie using historical data.

 ---

 ## 📊 Dataset
-The dataset contains information about movies such as:
+The dataset includes information about movies such as:
 - Genre
 - Director
 - Actors
 - Rating (target variable)

-Some rows in the dataset were inconsistent or missing values, so preprocessing was required.
+While working with the data, I noticed that it contained missing values and some inconsistencies, so preprocessing was required.

 ---

 ## ⚠️ Challenges Faced
-- The dataset contained **missing values and noisy rows**
+- Missing values and noisy data
-- Some rows had incorrect formatting
+- Some rows had incorrect or inconsistent formatting
-- Categorical data needed to be converted into numerical form
+- Categorical features needed to be converted into numerical form

 ---

 ## 🔄 What I Did

 ### 🧹 Data Cleaning
-- Removed unnecessary columns
+- Selected relevant columns
-- Dropped rows with missing values
+- Removed rows with missing values
 - Converted rating column to numeric format
 - Skipped invalid rows while loading the dataset

 ---

 ### 🔤 Feature Encoding
-- Converted categorical features (Genre, Director, Actor) into numbers using **Label Encoding**
+- Converted categorical features (Genre, Director, Actor) into numerical values using **Label Encoding**

 ---

 ### 🤖 Model Building
 I trained two models:
 - **Linear Regression**
 - **Random Forest Regressor**

+Random Forest performed better as it was able to capture more complex relationships in the data.

 ---